HOW AMERICA GATHERS · THANKSGIVING

 The Smoke Comes Up from the Ground

-Two thousand miles from anywhere, the most far-flung Thanksgiving in America starts the night before, when somebody digs a hole in the yard — because here, the turkey isn't roasted.
-It's buried.
+Two thousand miles from anywhere, the most far-flung Thanksgiving in America starts the night before, when somebody digs a hole in the yard.
+Here the turkey is not roasted.
+It is buried.

 The Oven — the imu, a pit of fire-hot lava rock and ti leavesThe Bird — kalua turkey, smoked tender, shredded like pulled porkThe Plate — two scoop rice, mac salad, local-styleThe Gathering — the imu is dug, loaded, and unearthed by everyone

 On the Windward side of Oʻahu, Thanksgiving morning smells like smoke before it smells like anything else.
-Out behind the house — or down at the community pit that's been doing this for thirty years — a patch of bare earth has been quietly cooking all night, and now a small crowd is gathered around it with shovels and gloves, peeling back the layers: the dirt, the wet burlap, the banana leaves, the ti.
+Out behind the house, or down at the community pit that has been doing this for thirty years, a patch of bare earth has been quietly cooking all night, and now a small crowd is gathered around it with shovels and gloves, peeling back the layers: the dirt, the wet burlap, the banana leaves, the ti.
 Steam pours up.
-And there, where the ground gives it back, is the turkey — not golden and roasted but smoky and falling-apart tender, the color of good barbecue, ready to be pulled into shreds with two forks and a lot of opinions about who does it best.
+And there, where the ground gives it back, is the turkey, not golden and roasted but smoky and falling-apart tender, the color of good barbecue, ready to be pulled into shreds with two forks and a lot of opinions about who does it best.

 This is the farthest table in the country, the last state to join and the hardest to reach, and it does Thanksgiving like nowhere else on the map.
-The bird didn't go in an oven.
-It went in the imu — underground, overnight, the old way.
+The bird did not go in an oven.
+It went in the imu, underground and overnight, the old way.

 Dig the oven the night before

 An imu is the original low-and-slow.
 You dig a pit, build a fire in it, and pile in porous lava rock until the stones glow.
-Then you spread the embers flat, line the floor with ti leaves and banana stalk so nothing scorches, lay the wrapped food across the bed, pack more leaves on top, and seal the whole thing under wet burlap and earth until it's a sealed underground steamer.
-Then you wait — hours, usually overnight.
-The method has a name: kālua, which simply means to cook in an underground oven.
+Then you spread the embers flat, line the floor with ti leaves and banana stalk so nothing scorches, lay the wrapped food across the bed, pack more leaves on top, and seal the whole thing under wet burlap and earth until it is an underground steamer.
+Then you wait, usually overnight.
+The method has a name: kālua, which means to cook in an underground oven.

 This is Native Hawaiian cooking, old as the islands' settlement, and for most of its life the imu's centerpiece was the kālua pig at the heart of a lūʻau.
-It is communal by necessity — one person cannot dig, fire, load, and unearth a pit alone — and the work is the point as much as the food; the imu is bound up with mālama ʻāina, caring for the land, and with the simple aloha of doing a hard thing together.
-So when Thanksgiving turkey goes into it — seasoned with Hawaiian sea salt, kissed with smoke, wrapped, buried, and shredded like the pig before it — the bird isn't just being cooked.
-It's being welcomed into the oldest feast the Pacific knows.
+It is communal by necessity, because one person cannot dig, fire, load and unearth a pit alone, and the work is the point as much as the food.
+The imu is bound up with mālama ʻāina, caring for the land, and with the plain aloha of doing a hard thing together.
+So when a Thanksgiving turkey goes into it, seasoned with Hawaiian sea salt, kissed with smoke, wrapped and buried and shredded like the pig before it, the bird is not only being cooked.
+It is being welcomed into the oldest feast the Pacific knows.

 A holiday that sailed in

-Because Thanksgiving got here late, and from very far away.
-It arrived on islands that had been feasting communally for centuries before any pilgrim was painted into any schoolbook — a place with its own kingdom, its own calendar, its own deep grammar of gathering.
+Thanksgiving got here late, and from very far away.
+It arrived on islands that had been feasting communally for centuries before any pilgrim was painted into any schoolbook, a place with its own kingdom, its own calendar and its own deep grammar of gathering.

-So Hawaiʻi didn't trade its feast for the mainland's.
+So Hawaiʻi did not trade its feast for the mainland's.
 It put the mainland's bird into its feast.
-The farthest, last-added corner of the country took the national holiday and ran it straight through the ground — and the turkey came up local.
+The farthest, last-added corner of the country took the national holiday and ran it straight through the ground, and the turkey came up local.

 Two scoop rice, one turkey

-You can tell the turkey went local the second it hits the plate — because there's no plate of it without two scoop rice.
-Kalua turkey is salty and rich the way kalua pig is, so it's laid over short-grain rice to balance it, with a mound of mild, creamy mac salad alongside.
-That's the plate-lunch logic of the islands applied to the holiday: protein, two scoops, mac salad, ono.
+You can tell the turkey went local the second it hits the plate, because there is no plate of it without two scoop rice.
+Kalua turkey is salty and rich the way kalua pig is, so it is laid over short-grain rice to balance it, with a mound of mild, creamy mac salad alongside.
+That is the plate-lunch logic of the islands applied to the holiday: protein, two scoops, mac salad, ono.

-And around it gathers the most quietly multicultural table in America — a century of plantation neighbors, all on one spread.
-There's lomi salmon and poke from the water; Portuguese sweet bread folded into the stuffing with linguiça; purple sweet potato instead of orange; and, for dessert, the pumpkin pie shows up with a layer of coconut haupia set into it, next to a macadamia-nut pie standing in for pecan.
-Some mainland trimmings make the trip too.
-But they're guests at this table.
+And around it gathers the most quietly multicultural table in America, a century of plantation neighbors all on one spread.
+There is lomi salmon and poke from the water, Portuguese sweet bread folded into the stuffing with linguiça, purple sweet potato instead of orange.
+For dessert the pumpkin pie shows up with a layer of coconut haupia set into it, next to a macadamia-nut pie standing in for pecan.
+Some mainland trimmings make the trip too, but they are guests at this table.
 The rice is the host.

 The farthest table

-There's something fitting about the last state to join doing the holiday the most distinctly.
-Two thousand miles out, with the oldest underground oven in America and a plate built from everyone who ever sailed in, Hawaiʻi didn't so much adopt Thanksgiving as bury it and bring it back better.
+There is something fitting about the last state to join doing the holiday the most distinctly.
+Two thousand miles out, with the oldest underground oven in America and a plate built from everyone who ever sailed in, Hawaiʻi did not so much adopt Thanksgiving as bury it and bring it back better.

-That's how America gathers in the islands: around a hole in the ground that's been warm all night, where the whole neighborhood shows up to dig — and the country's youngest Thanksgiving turns out to cook the country's oldest way.
+The whole neighborhood shows up to dig.
+The country's youngest Thanksgiving turns out to cook the country's oldest way.

 Gather Your People

 Kalua turkey, no pit required.
 The flavor is two things: Hawaiian sea salt and smoke.
-Rub a turkey (or just a couple of turkey thighs, which are forgiving) generously with coarse sea salt, add a little liquid smoke, wrap it tight in banana leaves if you can find them — foil if you can't — and cook it low and slow until it surrenders: a slow oven, a slow cooker, or a pressure cooker all work.
-Then shred it, don't slice it.
-Kalua anything is pulled, never carved.
+Rub a turkey, or just a couple of turkey thighs, which are forgiving, generously with coarse sea salt.
+Add a little liquid smoke, wrap it tight in banana leaves if you can find them or foil if you cannot, and cook it low and slow until it surrenders.
+A slow oven, a slow cooker or a pressure cooker all work.
+Then shred it rather than slicing it, because kalua anything is pulled, never carved.

 Two scoop rice, non-negotiable.
-Short-grain or medium-grain white rice, and don't skimp — the rice is there to carry the salt.
+Short-grain or medium-grain white rice, and do not skimp, because the rice is there to carry the salt.
 Mashed potatoes are welcome but they are not the starch of record here.

 Mac salad, keep it mild.
 Soft elbow macaroni, plenty of mayo, a splash of vinegar, maybe a little grated carrot or onion.
-It's meant to be plain and cooling against the smoky bird — not a fancy pasta salad.
+It is meant to be plain and cooling against the smoky bird rather than a fancy pasta salad.
 Resist the urge to improve it.

 Two easy island sides.
-Lomi salmon needs no cooking — just hand-mix salted salmon with diced tomato and onion and chill it.
-And haupia is four ingredients (coconut milk, sugar, a little cornstarch, water), set in a pan and cut into squares — a clean, cool finish.
+Lomi salmon needs no cooking at all: hand-mix salted salmon with diced tomato and onion and chill it.
+Haupia is four ingredients, coconut milk, sugar, a little cornstarch and water, set in a pan and cut into squares for a clean, cool finish.

-Make it the gathering — the imu is a team sport.
-If there's a community imu near you, the night-before drop-off and the Thanksgiving-morning unearthing is the celebration; go be part of the dig.
+Make it the gathering, because the imu is a team sport.
+If there is a community imu near you, the night-before drop-off and the Thanksgiving-morning unearthing is the celebration, so go be part of the dig.
 Cooking solo?
-The shredding table is your version: hand everyone two forks and let the arguing begin.
+The shredding table is your version.
+Hand everyone two forks and let the arguing begin.

 Every table tells the story of the people around it.